ProAgileAB/agile-team-development/guides/Journey-Lines.md

 ## Preparations
 *   Get materials
-      *   Flip chart paper
+      *   Flip chart papers
+      *   A4 papers (it can sometimes be more convenient to start drawing your journey lines on a smaller paper)
-      *   Whiteboard markers to draw "Journey Lines"
+      *   Whiteboard markers to draw "Journey Lines" (or similar pens, black ones but also other colors are appreciated)
       *   Post-its
       *   Markers for posits
       *   A timer to keep track of time boxes for presentations